wiaidp/MDFA-tutorial/README.md

-Generality — classical linear forecasting methods emerge as special cases, which can then be refined to reflect specific research priorities (customization)
+A. Generality — classical linear forecasting methods emerge as special cases, which can then be refined to reflect specific research priorities (customization)

-Interpretability — optimization criteria are grounded in clear, fundamental principles, yielding closed-form solutions that are uniquely determined
+B. Interpretability — optimization criteria are grounded in clear, fundamental principles, yielding closed-form solutions that are uniquely determined

-Transparency — unlike black-box methods, MDFA provides a direct window into the forecasting mechanism
+C. Transparency — unlike black-box methods, MDFA provides a direct window into the forecasting mechanism

-\####

 These qualities make the MDFA especially well-suited for settings where opacity is either prohibited — such as compliance-driven or regulatory environments — or simply undesirable, such as when a deeper understanding of the underlying forecasting logic is required.